hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Distributed multi-trees attempt to partition a Stateful HBS signing space amongst multiple cryptographic modules by breaking up the signing space along the boundaries of the subordinate trees generated during the multi-tree key generation process.
-An alternative approach would be to use only a single tree, and partition its signature space along some power-of-2 less than the total number of leaves in the tree (e.g., 2<sup>s</sup> for a tree of height h > s), creating N = 2<sup>h-s</sup> partitions or sectors, which are instantiated as N
+An alternative approach based on the state reservation concept described in Section 5 of {{MCGREW}} would be to use only a single tree, and partition its signature space along some power-of-2 less than the total number of leaves in the tree (e.g., 2<sup>s</sup> for a tree of height h > s), creating N = 2<sup>h-s</sup> partitions or sectors, which are instantiated as N